Appearance

 Filtering and finding trades

-Narrow the log with the filter controls:
+Narrow the log from the consolidated toolbar:

 - Date range — limit the log to a period.